carlosjhr64/Crystal-HelpParser/README.md

-# Help Parser VI: Tweeker
+# Help Parser VII: Better

-Welcome to the best Help Parser of all!
-Tweeker!
-Which do you find most helpful?
-Hard?
-I prefer easy.
+You gave me your HELP.
+Now your OPTIONS belong to me!

     require "help_parser"